 In general, Windows 10 operating system should automatically update the Drivers for all devices on your computer.
 However, this does not always happen, leading to older Drivers causing problems on a Windows computer.
 And Update the Wireless driver to the current version is the most working solution to fix WiFi keeps Disconnecting issue on Windows 10.

 Update Wireless driver

-To update current installed Wireless Driver on Windows 10, Right click on Start menu and select Device manager.
-This will display All installed Driver list, look for the network adapter and expend it.
+- This will display all installed Driver list, look for the network adapter and expand it.

-Here From the expanded list, right-click on the WiFi Adapter for your computer and then click on Update Driver Software option in the contextual menu.
+- Here From the expanded list, right-click on the WiFi Adapter for your computer and then click on the Update Driver Software option in the contextual menu.

 Tip: In case you see too many entries, look for something that says Network or 802.11b or has WiFi in it.